damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. Set up a [Calendly](https://calendly.com/) account
 1. Link it to your GitLab Google Calendar to make it possible for people to schedule a call with you
 1. All meetings will have the same Google Hangout URL on your calendar based on your @gitlab.com email handle.
 You can use that in the booking text above.
 Events on your calendar will automatically have the Google Hangout URL added, so you can use [the plus landing page](https://plus.google.com/hangouts/_/gitlab.com) to quickly jump into the call.
 Please note that the appointment will show up in other peoples calendar with a different link, to it is essential that you set a text with the link for your time slot as specified below.
-1. Set up the 45 minute time slot with the text: "This will be a Google Hangout at https://plus.google.com/hangouts/_/gitlab.com/XXXXX Question?
+1. Set up the 45 minute time slot with the following event description text (replacing XXXXX with your @gitlab.com handle):

+    > This will be a Google Hangout at https://plus.google.com/hangouts/_/gitlab.com/XXXXX
+    >
+    > Question?
 Please email me.
-GitLab Primer: https://about.gitlab.com/primer/"
+GitLab Primer: https://about.gitlab.com/primer/

+1. If you intend to use any of the other event types, make sure to add this to their event descriptions as well.
 1. For people outside of GitLab Inc, send them your Calendly link that links directly to the 45 minute time slot: "Are any of the times on https://calendly.com/XXXXX/45min/ convenient for you?
 If so please book one, if not please let me know what times are good for you and we'll find an alternative."
 1. Update your availability on [Calendy Event Types](https://calendly.com/event_types/)
-1. Consider adding your Calendly link to your [Slack profile](https://get.slack.help/hc/en-us/articles/204092246-Editing-your-profile) For `Display Text`, use this line: `Schedule a meeting with me!` so team members can schedule a 1:1 call with you in GitLab, by simply click your Calendly link in your Slack profile.
+1. Add your Calendly link to your [Slack profile](https://get.slack.help/hc/en-us/articles/204092246-Editing-your-profile).
+For `Display Text`, use this line: `Schedule a meeting with me!` so team members can schedule a 1:1 call with you in GitLab, by simply clicking your Calendly link in your Slack profile.

+Keep in mind that unlike normal Google Calendar events, Calendly events are not automatically synchronized between both parties when changes are made.
+If an event needs to be cancelled or modified, make sure to use Calendly to do so.

 ### Shush